-1) Prior to interviewing the student, the investigator or representative of the OEO/AA shall notify the student of the allegations made against them and of the student's right to have a support person/advisor throughout the process who may be, but need not be, an attorney.
+1) Before interviewing the student, the investigator or representative of the OEO/AA shall notify the student of the allegations made against them and of the student's right to have a support person/advisor throughout the process who may be, but need not be, an attorney.
 This notice may be verbal and may be given immediately before a student is interviewed in regards to the issue described in the notice.
 If a student wishes to seek counsel from a support person/advisor, the University shall reschedule the interview, giving the student reasonable time to obtain a support person/advisor.

-2) In meetings or interviews with the OEO/AA or the University, Student complainants and respondents each have the right to be accompanied by a support person/advisor of their choice, who may be an attorney.
-During such meetings or interviews, the support person/advisor may only advise the student and may not actively participate in the investigation or informal process.
+In meetings or interviews with the OEO/AA or the University, student complainants and student respondents each may be accompanied by their support person/advisor, if any.
+During such meetings or interviews, the support person/advisor may only advise the student and may not speak on behalf of the parties or otherwise participate in, or in any manner disrupt the investigation, meetings, or informal process.
+If a support person/advisor is disruptive, the investigator or OEO/AA may exclude them from meetings or other related processes and proceed without the presence of the support person/advisor.